f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 website.

-### How is the FDroid client git workflow structured?
+### How is the F-Droid client git workflow structured?

 `git` allows tons of flexibility in the workflow of how people work together, so it is important to clearly define the workflow of this community so that people know what to expect.
-The `git` workflow the FDroid client app uses is relatively simple and based on the very common workflow established by github.com, gitlab.com and others like it.
+The `git` workflow the F-Droid client app uses is relatively simple and based on the very common workflow established by github.com, gitlab.com and others like it.
 Here's a break down of what that means: